SMGolamAlif/coder-music/README.md

    - Set start command: `npm start`
    - Add environment variables

-Remember to set your `YOUTUBE_API_KEY` environment variable in your deployment platform.
+Remember to set your YouTube API key through the app's interface - no need for environment variables in production.

 ## 🤝 Contributing